5 things to know before planting between the sidewalk and the street

 *Gardeners outside of Portland, check with your city about any gardening restrictions in your planting strips.

+I'd love to hear from you!
 What will you grow in your planting strip?
 What planting strips have caught your eye and why?